redtexts/texts/souvarine_1935_stalin_critical_survey_bolshevism.md

 even having provided the minimum essentials originally scheduled, he clearly discredited the principle, which he could not even conceive, much less apply.
 Similar statements hold good for industry.
-With a rolling stock inferior in quantity and quality to that of 1917, With worn-out rails, rotten sleepers, and faulty signals, it was not logical to burden the transport with a triple load, unless deliberately to provoke catastrophe upon catastrophe and the ruin of the railways;
+With a rolling stock inferior in quantity and quality to that of 1917, with worn-out rails, rotten sleepers, and faulty signals, it was not logical to burden the transport with a triple load, unless deliberately to provoke catastrophe upon catastrophe and the ruin of the railways;